American Income Life Insurance Review (2026 Update)

 American Income Life offers term insurance and whole life insurance options, as well as a terminal illness rider and child coverage options.

-Some customer reviews are fairly poor with a major focus on the numbers of unwanted phone calls and emails people received.
+Some customer reviews seem to focus on the number of unwanted phone calls and emails people received.
 However, the company has an A+ rating from the Better Business Bureau.

 American Income Life Insurance offers basic life insurance products plus final expense insurance to Canadian families.
 Headquartered in Waco, Texas, this company earned an A rating for financial stability from AM Best, but it may not offer the best life insurance experience in Canada: